All Episodes

 I can tell you right now, I'll get to it in just a second.

-I know exactly what they're gonna do.
+I know exactly what they're going to do.

-I I just I know these people because I know their playbook.
+I know these people because I know their playbook.

 Look at me as a defensive coordinator of the conservative movement.